Lex TVN: The amendment

-By July 2021, a group of PiS lawmakers submitted to parliament a draft amendment that would prevent companies from outside the European Economic Area of taking control of Polish radio and television stations.
+In July 2021, a group of PiS lawmakers submitted to parliament a draft amendment that would prevent companies from outside the European Economic Area of taking control of Polish radio and television stations.
 This would mean that Discovery, the owner of TVN, might be forced to divest its ownership.
 The party Agreement, then PiS' coalition partner, was opposed to this and instead proposed a change that would allow companies from countries in the Organisation for Economic Co-operation and Development (OECD) to own more than 49% of shares in Polish media companies, which would mean no change to the American ownership of the channel.

 The Law and Justice leader Jarosław Kaczyński assessed Agreement's proposal as ridiculous noting that "Russia aspires to join the OECD".

 The Second Cabinet of Mateusz Morawiecki under the ruling Law and Justice party argues that it will protect Polish broadcasters from takeovers by companies based in hostile foreign powers such as China and Russia.
 However, opposition, as well as representatives from European Union and the United States criticized it as it will force American company Discovery to divest itself from Polish biggest television network, TVN, which has been often critical of the PiS-led government; Polish opposition and some international observers expressed fear that the amendment is threatening press freedom in Poland.
 The amendment has been criticized for "threatening the largest ever US investment in Poland".

 The law has also led to protests within Poland with a number of demonstrations on 10 August.